section-engineering-education/engineering-education/content/articles/loading-image-with-glide-in-android/index.md

 ### Features of Glide
 Glide has the following features:
-- Image loading - This allow access to images on the internet or from a drawable.
+- Image loading - This allows access to images on the internet or from a drawable.
 - Circle cropping - Displays an image in a circular view.
 - Resizing and scaling - This refers to adjusting the size of an image.
 - Center cropping - This is scaling the whole image by re-sampling it.